Deportivo Pucallpa

 Deportivo Pucallpa is a Peruvian football club, playing in the city of Pucallpa, Ucayali, Peru.

 History

 They were originally called Deportivo COOPTRIP, and played in the 1985 Torneo Descentralizado.

-The club participated in 1985 Torneo Descentralizado until 1986 Torneo Descentralizado when was relegated.
-Deportivo Pucallpa was the 1986 Central Zone winner and classified to Liguilla Regional but was eliminated by San Agustín.
+The club participated in 1985 Torneo Descentralizado until 1986 Torneo Descentralizado, when it was relegated.
+Deportivo Pucallpa was the 1986 Central Zone winner and qualified to Liguilla Regional but was eliminated by San Agustín.

 Rivalries

 Deportivo Pucallpa has had a long-standing rivalry with local club Deportivo Bancos.